forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 # The Desktop GUI Application for the Salesforce Data Loader SFDX Plugin (SFDMU)

 ```
-THE APP VERSION SINCE 3.0.0 IS NOT COMPATIBLE TO EARLIER VERSIONS AND YOU NEED COMPLETELY REMOVE AND REINSTALL THE APPLICATION.
+THE APP VERSION SINCE 3.0.0 IS NOT COMPATIBLE TO EARLIER VERSIONS!
+PLEASE REINSTALL THE APPLICATION.
 --------------------------------------------------------------------------------------
 Consider the following:
 - You will need to sign-up to the Application again, using the Register page.
-- All configurations, created by the previous versions, will not work now, you need to re-create them from scratch or you can import .cfg file created by the previous version of the Application.
+- All configurations, created by the previous versions, will not work now, you need to re-create them from scratch
+or you can also transfer the Configuration from oldest APP version to the current by importing a .cfg file created (exported) by the old version.

 ```